Mission & History

 To provide an operatic showcase for the promising vocal talent in the region

 Opera Omaha produces a season of original mainstage productions, presented at the historic Orpheum Theater, and smaller productions and musical events throughout the community.
-Opera Omaha is internationally known for its productions of eight world premieres and four American premieres of classical masterpieces and is highly regarded regionally for an extensive education and outreach program that annually reaches thousands from elementary school through adulthood.
+Opera Omaha is internationally known for its productions of eight world premieres and four American premieres of classical masterpieces and is highly regarded regionally for an extensive education and engagement program that annually reaches thousands from elementary school through adulthood.